ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 The VMware vCloud Director tenant portal is used for administration of your organization and to create and configure virtual machines (VMs), vApps, and networks within vApps.

 You can also configure advanced networking capabilities that are provided by VMware NSX® for vSphere® within a vCloud Director environment.
-With the tenant portal, you can also create and manage catalogs, vApp, and Virtual Data Center templates, and create and manage cross-Virtual Data Center networks.
+With the tenant portal, you can also create and manage catalogs, vApp, and virtual data center templates.

 ### Roles, permissions, and users
 {: #shared_vcd-ops-guide-roles}